The 2026 Bali Hope Swimrun

 What happens after I register?

-Can I bring a partner and/or children?
+Can I bring my partner or children?

 What insurance do I need?